Gordon Hirabayashi: Presidential Medal of Freedom

 Members of Hirabayashi's family pose with his Presidential Medal of Freedom immediately after it was unveiled as a donation to the University of Washington Library Special Collections.
 Left to right: Susan Carnahan (second wife, widow), Marion Oldenburg (daughter), Sharon Yuen (daughter), Jay Hirabayashi (son); University of Washington Provost Ana Mari Cauce accepting the donation on behalf of the university.

 On April 27, 2012, President Barack Obama announced that Hirabayashi would receive the Presidential Medal of Freedom for his principled stand against Japanese-American internment.
 The President presented the award posthumously on May 29.
 It was accepted by his family, who traveled to Washington from Edmonton, Alberta, Canada.
 On February 22, 2014, the medal was formally donated to the University of Washington Library Special Collections, which holds Hirabayashi's papers.

+Personal life

+Hirabayashi married his college sweetheart, Esther Schmoe, in a simple Quaker ceremony at Spokane’s Lidgerwood Evangelical Church on July 29, 1944.
+Their ceremony received coverage in the local newspapers, given the rarity of interracial marriages at the time.
+As he knew he would soon be in prison, the couple decided to get married quickly while Hirabayashi was out on bail.
+They divorced in 1970, and passed away within hours of each other in January 2012.